monots/monots/packages/monots__next-plugin/readme.md

 ## Motivation

-Next.JS doesn't automatically transpile the Node JS modules
+Next.JS doesn't automatically work with `monots prepare` and you will see cryptic errors when running on the server.

+This plugin ensures that files are transpiled without requiring a build.

 ## Usage